zhouzhongyuan/blog/contents/articles/pair-programming-is-not-a-panacea/index.md

 ##But ...
 You're Obviously an Introvert
 Yup, I'm totally an introvert.
 For sure, my disposition makes me more critical of pairing.
-My obvious love of Susan Cain's work should be pretty palpable too.

 Roughly a third of the population is introverted, and there is no correlation between introversion/extroversion and intelligence.
 These facts are concerning when it comes to pairing regardless of where you personally lie on the spectrum.

 Pairing lets the loud idea win.
-Which might be the correct idea, or ... it might not be.
+Which might be the correct idea, or ... it might not.
 Why leave it to chance?
 In a pairing situation a quieter, more introverted or anxious person is far less likely to push their idea forward.
-Pairing usually ensures that the more extroverted -- or even just more engaged -- person's idea to be the one that gets implemented.
+Pairing usually ensures that the more extroverted -- or more engaged -- person's idea to be the one that gets implemented.

 You can solve this particular problem by only hiring extroverted people.
 It's a